fabianopapaiz/als_prognosis_using_ensemble_imbalance/README.md

 This code uses ensemble and imbalance learning approaches to improve identifying short-survival amyotrophic lateral sclerosis patients at diagnosis time.
 Furthermore, we utilized the SHAP framework to explain how the best model performed the patient classifications.
-The results of this work have been published in the research article "XXXXXX XXX XXXXX" (Papaiz et al., 2023).
+The results of this work have been published in the research article "Ensemble-Imbalance-based classification for amyotrophic lateral sclerosis prognostic prediction: identifying short-survival patients at diagnosis" (Papaiz et al., 2023).

 [LICENSE](LICENSE.md)